Agentur für Wirtschaft & Entwicklung Logo

 EU Regulation on Deforestation-free Products (EUDR)

-The EU Regulation on Deforestation-free Products (EUDR) will apply from December 30, 2025 (for micro and small enterprises from June 30, 2026) and stipulates that companies may only place on the EU market, make available or export from the EU market relevant raw materials such as beef and leather, wood, soy, coffee, cocoa, natural rubber and palm oil or certain products thereof if they:
+The EU Regulation on Deforestation-free Products (EUDR) applies from 30 December 2026 (and from 30 June 2027 for micro and small enterprises).
+It provides that companies may only place, make available on the EU market, or export from the EU the commodities beef and leather, wood, soy, coffee, cocoa, natural rubber, and palm oil, as well as certain products derived therefrom (hereinafter “relevant products”), if:

-2. Have been produced in accordance with the laws of the country of origin, and
+2. they have been produced in compliance with the relevant legislation of the country of production, and

 EU Forced Labor Regulation (FLR)